What is Medigap Plan F?

 Medigap (Medicare Supplement Insurance Plans) cover things that Medicare doesn't cover.
 This might include co-payments, co-insurance, and deductibles.
 It can also pay for emergency medical care while traveling outside the USA.
 How much coverage you have depends on which Medigap plan you buy.

-Remember that all Medigap Plans are standardized, so a Plan F with one company will cover the exact same benefits as a Plan F with another company.
-The difference in plans are:
+Remember that all Medigap Plans are standardized so a Plan F with one company will cover the exact same benefits as a Plan F with another company.
+The difference in the plans are:

 - Monthly Premium Cost

 - How often the company increases your rate

 - What the average rate increases have been over time (so you can get a feel for what your rate increases might be

 - Customer Service

 The most comprehensive plan is Plan F, which covers virtually all the gaps in original Medicare.
 If original Medicare covers it, you won't have a deductible or co-pay amount.

 Medigap plans usually don't cover vision care, dental care, long-term care, eyeglasses, hearing aids, and nursing services.
 Apart from some old Medigap plans, prescription drugs are also not covered.

 So what IS covered by Medigap Plan F?

 Even though Medigap Plan F doesn't cover ancillary benefits, it does fill all the gaps in original Medicare.
 This plan lets you see any doctor in the USA who accepts Medicare, and covers all the co-pays, co-insurance, and deductibles of original Medicare.
 That means that when you go to the doctor or hospital, you won't have to worry about what it's going to cost.